github/codeql/docs/codeql/codeql-for-visual-studio-code/working-with-codeql-packs-in-visual-studio-code.rst

 Working with CodeQL model packs
 -------------------------------

 The CodeQL extension for Visual Studio Code includes a dedicated editor for creating and editing model packs.

-TODO a little more, but mostly about the general use, because editing will be in a new article.

-For headings use ~~~~~~~~ in this section
+For information on using the model editor, see ":ref:`Using the CodeQL model editor <using-the-codeql-model-editor>`."